 Over the past years, 3D printing has opened out amazing opportunities to every builder and maker out there to become her/his own independent producer and designer.
 I have always been amazed by the idea that I can design and print my own parts.
 I live in a small town and there is only one 3D printing service for miles--and that business definitely takes advantage of their location because it is NOT cheap to get parts printed with them.
-So, instead of paying a fortune for all the parts I needed, I thought of designing and building my very own 3D printer so that I could print parts whenever I wanted!
+So instead of paying a fortune for all the parts I needed, I thought of designing and building my own 3D printer so that I could print parts whenever I wanted!
+But I didn't want to just buy all the parts and assemble a 3D printer (which was too expensive for me to have considered doing anyway).
+I wanted to design one that was much more affordable, and to implement a few of my own structural and design changes to maintain a print resolution that was as good as a commercial 3D printer's resolution.
 Conventional 3D printer prices start at about $250 and go up and up!
-I was able to make one for about $87 with the same functionalities and resolution.
-It took me about one and a half years to design and build this printer.
+I was able to make one for about $87 (Prices may vary slightly based on where you live) with the same functionalities, resolution and a large build volume.
+I bought all my parts in INR (Indian Roupees).
+It took me about one and a half years to design and build this printer, and I'm happy to shorten the whole task for you.
+I've also made a few minor changes from my original design to simplify and improve the building process for you.

-I've tried to make this as detailed as possible with measurements for all parts.
-Hope you enjoy making it as much as I did!
-This project is for all the makers and innovators who like being independent and having fun.
+I've made this Instructable in a very detailed manor including precise measurements for each part to help you reconstruct this printer exactly.
+I hope you enjoy making this as much as I did!
+This project is for all the makers and innovators who like being independent and getting their hands to build something new.
 Enjoy! :)

 This is my first instructable, so please leave feedback and questions in the comment section below, and don't forget to drop a vote if you liked this project! :)